+....Petitioners

+Versus

+M/s.
+Obulapuram Mining Co.
+Pvt.
+Ltd.& Ors.
+Etc.

+...
+Respondents

+ORDER

-1. Determination of right to mining iron ore, a natural resource, has reached this Court in second round of Respondent No.1 in both the Special Leave litigation.
-Petitions had challenged the Order of State of Andhra 25.11.2009, suspending the Pradesh issued on operations of the respondent No.1-Company (R-1 is different in both SLP's), based on the proceedings of Principal Chief Forests, Hyderabad dated 6.11.2009, 20.11.2009 and letter dated 23.11.2009 issued by Member of Central Empowered Committee.
-Against the interim order passed in favour of the respondent No.1-Company by the High Court of Judicature at Hyderabad, State had preferred to approach this Court in SLP(C)Nos.35169-35170 of 2009 titled Government of Andhra Pradesh & Ors.
+1. Determination of right to mining iron a natural ore, this Court in second round of resource, has reached Respondent No.1 in both the Special Leave litigation.
+Petitions had challenged the Order of State of Andhra Pradesh issued on 25.11.2009, suspending the mining respondent No.1-Company operations of the (R-1 is in both SLP's), based different on the proceedings of Principal Chief Conservator of Forests, Hyderabad dated 6.11.2009, 20.11.2009 and letter dated 23.11.2009 issued by Member of Central Empowered Committee.
+Against the interim order passed in favour of the respondent No.1-Company bv the High Court of Judicature at Hyderabad, State had preferred to approach this Court in SLP(C)Nos.35169-35170 of 2009 titled Government of Andhra Pradesh & Ors.
 Vs. M/s Obulapurm Mining Co.
 Pvt.
-Ltd. & Ors. on the ground that no case was respondent made by No.1-Company for grant injunction, against those orders challenged in the writ petition and therefore, those interim orders passed by the Division Bench of the High Court be vacated and till the pendency of the Special Leave Petitions in this Court, they be stayed.

-- 2. Those matters had come up for hearing before this Court on 14.1.2010.
-Since the Special Leave Petitions were against the interim orders passed by the High Court, it was deemed fit and proper to dispose of the same with a request to the High Court to consider the matter on merits, in accordance with law, within a period of four weeks.
-However, it was directed that the interim order passed by this Court would continue, meaning thereby that no mining operation would be carried out by respondent no.1 till the pendency of the writ petitions. - 3.
-The relevant part of the said order dated 14.1.2010, passed Court is reproduced hereinbelow reference:
+Ltd. & Ors. on the ground that no case was made out by respondent No.1-Company for grant of injunction, against those orders and therefore, challenged in the writ petition those interim orders passed by the Division Bench of the High Court be vacated and till the pendency of the Special Leave Petitions in this Court, they be stayed.
+2. Those matters had come up for hearing before this Court on Since the Special Leave Petitions were against the interim orders passed by the High Court, it was deemed fit and proper to dispose of the same with a request to the High Court to consider the matter on merits, in accordance with law, within a period of four weeks.
+However, it was directed that the interim order passed by this Court would continue, meaning thereby that no mining operation would be carried out by respondent no.1 till the pendency of the writ petitions.
+3. The relevant part of the said order dated 14.1.2010, passed by this Court is reproduced hereinbelow for ready reference:

+"We make it clear that both the parties are

+quashed.